EdJoPaTo/website-stalker/README.md

 Due to the current, naive selector implementation it might support syntax `jq` doesnt support.
 Syntax that works with this editor and `jq` is intended behaviour.
-Syntax that only works with this editor and not `jq` is considered a bug and might not work anymore on the next release.
+Syntax that only works with this editor and not `jq` is considered a bug and might change its behaviour on any release.

 This editor is intentionally kept simple and does not intend to support the whole `jq` featureset.
 But it does not mean it should stay in its current state.